NREL/wind-hybrid-open-controller/docs/controllers.md

 simple proportional control appears sufficient currently.
 However, these may be enabled at a later date if needed.
 The `proportional_gain` for the controller may be provided on instantiation, and defaults to `proportional_gain = 1`.

+### HybridSupervisoryControllerBaseline

+Simple closed-loop supervisory controller for a hybrid wind/solar/battery plant.
+Reads in current power production from wind, solar, and battery, as well as a plant power reference.
+Contains logic to determine technology set points for wind, solar and battery technologies to follow the plant power reference.
+The control is based on a proportional gain based on the error between the wind and solar production and the plant power reference.
+The controller increases the power references sent to wind, solar, and battery if the power reference is not met.
+If there is a power surplus from wind and solar, the controller adjusts the power reference values to charge the battery up to the battery capacity.

+The power reference values for wind, solar and battery technologies are then handled by the operational controllers for wind, solar, and battery, which are assigned to the `HybridSupervisoryControllerBaseline` on instantiation to distribute the bulk references to each asset amongst the individual generators.
+Currently, only wind actually distributes the power.
+Intended as a baseline for comparison to more advanced supervisory controllers.